hadeelalii/team-OrcaBox/README.md

 1. Azure Functions to turn every CognitiveService-based feature into an endpoint that can accept HTTP requests.
 2. Deployment of an Azure Storage Blob Container to store the generated audio files.

+Looking forward
+1. Need to have remaining secrets stored in an Azure Keyvault
+2. Deploy a custom App Service Domain to host all function apps created under a shared domain

 ## Repository Info